SPORTS JULY 9, 2018

 The Mt.
 Pleasant Panther baseball team won 4-1 over Washington on the Demons home field Saturday night by a 4-1 score, that loss to the Panthers ended the chances for Washington to tie with Fairfield for the conference title.
 Fairfield wins the league with a 13-3 record, M.P. and Washington tie for 2nd at 11-4.
 Jordon Magnani was the winning pitcher with relief help from Zach Beason.
 Colby Potts had two hits and Chase Lamm added a double to lead the Panther offense.
 MPHS wraps up the regular season at Community Filed in Burlington Tuesday against the Burlington Grayhounds, JV game is at 3 pm and varsity to follow.

 TOURNAMENT BASEBALL RESULTS FROM SATURDAY NIGHT: CLASS 1A: Danville downed Winfield Mt.
 Union 18-8 in 6 innings, the Bears play New London on the Tigers field Tuesday at 7 p.m.
-KILJ-FM 105.5 and kilj.com will broadcast the game live as part of a double header broadcast that has Holy Trinity Catholic playing Burlington Notre Dame at 5 pm.
+KILJ-FM 105.5 and kilj.com will broadcast the game live.
+Holy Trinity Catholic will play Burlington Notre Dame at 5 pm at New London also.

 CLASS 2A BASEBALL SCORES: